techreject/Trail-of-Champions/README.md

 # Trail-of-Champions
-My Android game on the California Gold Rush that is historically accurate.
+My mobile game on the California Gold Rush that is historically accurate.

+-Android